×

 • Tamil is spoken as a national language in: Singapore, Sri Lanka, Tamil Nadu.

 You will also get to know the continents where Dzongkha and Tamil speaking countries lie.
-Based on the number of people that speak these languages, the position of Dzongkha language is not available and position of Tamil language is 18.
+Based on the number of people that speak these languages, the position of Dzongkha language is 31 and position of Tamil language is 18.
 Find all the information about these languages on Dzongkha and Tamil.

 Dzongkha and Tamil Language History